 Laminate worktops have come a long way in recent years and are now available in a multitude of colours and finishes and with benefits such as heat and stain resistance.

-The huge range of timbers out there means that there is a wooden worktop for every style of kitchen and every budget – but be aware that they require maintenance to hold on to their good looks.
+The huge range of timbers out there means that there is a wooden worktop for every style of kitchen and every budget — but be aware that they require maintenance to hold on to their good looks and are best avoided around sinks where water damage can occur.

-Durable composite surfaces and solid stone look beautiful but do tend to lie at the upper end of the price scale.
+Durable composite surfaces and solid stone look beautiful and are highly practical — but do tend to lie at the upper end of the price scale.

 Whilst most people these days choose to shop around for their kitchen appliances, many kitchen suppliers also offer packages and deals that include them — particularly large white goods such as fridge freezers, ovens and hobs, as well as cooker hoods.